ArinjoyProgrammer/rock-paper-scissors/README.md

 <br/><br/>

 <div align="center">
-    Made by ❤ by ArinjoyProgrammer
+    Made by ❤ by Arinjoy
 </div>